9icenero/LITA_Class_Documentation/README.md

   3. For Visualization.

 - SQL - Structured Query Language for Querying of Data
 - GitHub for Potfolio Building

+### Data Cleaning and Preparatuions
+In the initial phase of the data cleaning and preparations, we preform the following actions;
+1. Data inspection and loading
+2. Hanling missing variables
+3. Data cleaning and formatting

+### Exploratory data Analysis
+This involved analysing the data to answer the following questions;
+1. What is the overall sales trend in different years?
+2. Which product is the best seller?
+3. What product has the least sales?
+4. Profit made in the year 2019 for different products.

 ## Data Analysis
 ```SQL
 SELECT SUM(profit) AS TOTALPROFITS